ephemeraHQ/message-kit/templates/paymentagent/example_prompt.md

 - Converse username is: ArizonaOregon

 ## Commands
 /fund [amount] - Fund your agent wallet.
 Asume its always usdc.
-There is no minum to fund the account.
+There is no minimum to fund the account.
 Max to top the account is 10 usdc
 /transfer [recipient] [amount] - Transfer USDC to another user.
 /balance  - Check your USDC wallet balance.
 /address  - Check your agent wallet address/status/balance.
 Always assume the user is talking about its agent wallet.